Words by Simon Difford

 Again, to quote Embury, "The Sazerac is a sharp, pungent, thoroughly dry cocktail.
 To most people, however, the combination of absinthe and whisky [sic] is not particularly pleasing.
 While whisky lovers do not like the sharp, biting taste that the absinthe imparts, absinthe lovers prefer their absinthe straight, dripped, frappéed, or mixed with gin rather than whisky.
 Even among my various New Orleans friends I have yet to find a Sazerac addict."

-Made using the classical proportions and methods the Sazerac can indeed be a "thoroughly dry cocktail", perhaps a tad too dry and punchy.
+Made using the classical proportions and methods, the Sazerac can indeed be a "thoroughly dry cocktail", perhaps a tad too dry and punchy.
 Achieving the correct fine balance of sugar and bitters is crucial but so is the dilution.
-Over stir or use wet ice and the drink will be too dilute.
-Use double frozen ice straight from the freezer and even with a prolonged stir you are unlikely to achieve spot on dilution.
-Therefore, to be certain of controlled consistent dilution, I prescribe stirring with double frozen ice and half a shot of chilled water.
+Over stir or use wet melting ice and the drink will be too dilute.
+Use double frozen ice straight from the freezer and even with a prolonged stir you are unlikely to achieve spot-on dilution.
+Therefore, if using ice taken directly from a freezer then consider adding as much as 15ml (½oz) chilled water.

-The oils from a twist of lemon make this drink, a fine spray is enough.
+The oils from a twist of lemon complete this cocktail, a fine mist is enough.
 Too much and lemon starts to overpower the flavour.
 I don't drop the zest into the drink as there is something off-putting about the lemon touching your lips as you sip the drink.
 As Stanley Clisby Arthur says, "do not commit the sacrilege of dropping the peel into the drink."
 He goes on to say, "some bartenders put a cherry in a Sazerac; very pretty but not necessary."

 Although considered a sacrilege by many and classically a misdemeanour, I believe this drink great served shaken rather than stirred.
 However, bowing to peer pressure I have formerly stirred my Sazeracs.
 I now sit between both camps and instead throw rather than stir my Sazeracs.
 Throwing aerates and opens but does not leave the unattractive foamy top that shaking does.